 Through my work, I have connected with thousands of people in recovery from addiction.
 Listening to their stories, I am always struck by a common thread of trauma experience, exacerbated with symptoms of mental illness.
 When we approach trauma, we have learned to shift from “What’s wrong with you?” to asking, “What happened to you?”
 Why can’t we adopt the same approach with addiction?
 Doing anything less will continue the cycle of blame, shame and punishment that contributes both to isolation and people feeling bad about themselves.

 If we are committed to promoting recovery and really want to help people heal and get better, we need to make a radical shift in the way we regard substance use and addiction.
 Understanding that addiction is not anyone’s fault is a good step in this direction.

-Tom Hill is Vice President of Practice Improvement at the National Council for Behavioral Health.
+Tom Hill is Vice President of Practice Improvement at the National Council for Mental Wellbeing.